idamariasofie/slow-design/README.md

 # Unfixed Bugs

-I found a bug when I decided to change the image on subscribe page to a background image.
+I found a bug when I wanted to change the image on subscribe page to a background image.
 This was due to the fact that I had forgot to remove the former image from the subscribe.html page.
 I removed this and made sure it was working as intended.

 Fixed bug